Le0nyx/Le0nyx/README.md

 <br>
 <br>

-Other Projects also include a selfmade OS from scratch with a selfmade bootloader and Kernel to gather some experience in low level programming with assembler also and a programm that scrapes your PC for files from every folder so you can even back up old PDF files you might have forgotten where you saved them.
+Other Projects also include a selfmade OS from scratch with a selfmade bootloader and Kernel to gather some experience in low level programming with assembler.
 But recently my main focus was on developing some hardware and tinkering with hardware.
 <br>
 <br>